By Rosalind Hughes, Founder, Just Caring Legal

 How should the NHS Continuing Healthcare eligibility assessment meeting involve individuals?

 The MDT meets to consider the nature, intensity, complexity and unpredictability of care needs.
 The members of the panel then “score” the needs in 12 domains using a Decision Support Tool.
 This helps them to consider many different kinds of care needs in detail, providing a picture of total care needs on which to base their decision.
 But the National Framework is clear.
 The individual and/or representative(s) should be able to contribute their own views on their care needs to this process.
 And the MDT should give these views due weight alongside those of the professionals.
 It should allow the family to say whether they believe the MDT has accurately reflected their needs.
 And it should let them comment on the completed domains before they leave the assessment meeting.
 Do they agree with the domain levels selected?
 If not, why not?
 The MDT must accurately record their input in the DST document.

 The National Framework does allow the MDT to discuss its recommendation in private following the completion of the DST.
 But it must communicate the outcome to the individual/representative(s) as soon as possible.
 Sadly, we know many families are made to wait until the CCG writes to them with the eligibility decision.

 Have you been denied the chance to contribute fully to a DST?

 If so, you are not alone.
 This is happening every day, up and down the country.
 But decisions based on such a clear abuse of process are usually inherently flawed and open to challenge.
-So please get in touch for a free initial assessment of your case.
+So read our open letter to CCGs here.
+It may help you fight your corner if you think your CCG has unlawfully shut you out of the assessment process.
+And if you need more support, we are always here to listen and help.
+So feel free to get in touch today for a free initial assessment of your case.